vhaggans/JVL_mac400_testing/README.md

 This *very preliminary draft* script providing a standalone, ROS-free interface to control a JVL MAC400 motor over Modbus using mac400.py.
 It is designed for quick testing and development, with basic safety handling.

-Note as of 5/19: needs to be tested.
-This is just a starting draft.
+Disclaimer: this code was generated code with the assistance of an AI model and still needs to be tested.
+This is just a starting point for ongoing testing of our MAC400 motors.

 ## Features
 The test script runs in a loop consisting of the following steps: